Welcome to the Pure Nootropics Knowledge Base!

 - Popular nootropics for beginners – This post covers some of the most popular nootropics that are the starting point for most when dabbling in the world of cognitive enhancement.

 - Best nootropic stacks – This post covers some of the best and well-known combinations of nootropics (also known as stacks).

 - History of Cognitive Enhancement Supplements – This post covers the history of some popular nootropics like ginkgo bilboa, and bacopa monnieri.

 - Guide to Party Recovery using Nootropics – We all love to have a good time, but partying can take a toll on the body, this guide gives practical tips to make the next day more enjoyable by using nootropics.

 - Nootropics for Public Speaking & Social Anxiety – Many of us take nootropics to get an edge in daily living.
 Social anxiety is one area where nootropics can help out.

 Before getting too far we want to mention that nootropics are a very subjective experience and while a particular compound works for one individual it may not work for another, this is why we put together a tutorial for tracking mental improvements with nootropics that you can use to track the efficacy of a particular compound.

-For more specific information about particular nootropics, each section covers:
+For more specific information about particular nootropics, each section below covers:

 - Different decisions when buying nootropics

 - Interactions with other compounds